RAD750/openttdstuff/README.md

-# OpenTTD Stuff
+# OpenTTD Stuff (mostly Italian stock)
 This repo contains (most of) my NewGRFs for OpenTTD.
-Currently there are two completed train GRFs and two WIP trains.
 Some of the textures have been made by Gabriele (Kiiw) who I dearly thank for his work :)

 EB740 at Galliate station with suburban trains